 - Send any follow up information that was requested of you.

-- Submit any sending leads or hosting leads you generated.
+- Follow up with any sending leads or hosting leads you generated.

 Thank you for helping to promote the AFS mission through school presentations!